unix-development/build-ar/README.md

    $ make validation
    ```

-7. Create a personal access token
-   To keep your Github repository up to date, you will need to generate a new
+7. To keep your Github repository up to date, you will need to generate a new
    personal access token.
 Travis-ci will use it to commit new versions of your
    packages.